- Northeastern: 08/28/2022

-- Four letters of recommendation.
+- Three letters of recommendation.
 At least two of these must be from university faculty, at least three of these should be from people in the United States.
 One must be from a “Primary Academic Recommender” of your choice who can speak of your suitability for your proposed academic program.
-Contact the Office of Undergraduate Research and Fellowships for a Request for Reference form to send your recommenders.
+Contact Undergraduate Research and Fellowships for a Request for Reference form to send your recommenders.
 It is important that applicants DO NOT register recommenders online on official Marshall Application.
 Once you register your referees on the online application, you will not be able to change your recommenders nor will your referees be able to make any changes to their letters for the national deadlines.

 - A personal statement not exceeding 1000 words.

 - An official Northeastern University Transcript and any transcripts from other institutions you have attended.
 Northeastern transcripts can be ordered through the Office of Registrar at 120 Hayden Hall or through the myNEU Web Portal.

 In addition to a personal statement, an important part of the application is a statement describing the applicant’s “proposed academic programme” and justifying the candidate’s preferences for British institutions.
 Before applying, candidates are advised to investigate the availability of programs of study at various British universities.
 Some useful resources can be found through the Marshall web site.

 All of these materials should be submitted electronically through Northeastern’s internal fellowship application portal.

 Please be sure to include the YOUR NAME and THE FELLOWSHIP YOU ARE APPLYING TO in the subject line of any e-mails.